quyenjd/Physics-Calculator/README.md

 Because no data has been done, you will have to start over by using the program to create your structure.
 Don't worry!
 We've got your back.

-## Changelog
+## Functions

-Initial release.

 ```
-// - Support constants, functions, variables and formulas structure.
+// - Support hashes, constants, functions, variables and formulas structure.
 // - You can add new constant, function, variable and formula.
 // - Auto find suitable formulas and calculate them with "solve" command.
-// - Error checking and reporting is available.
+// - Error checking and reporting.
 // - "brainstorm" helps generating new formula by joining some of available formulas. triggered by "formula" command.
-// - Optimization is not good.
+// - Optimization is ~~not good~~ better now.
 ```

+*Please note that `brainstorm` only replaces variables by formulas.
+It can't help solve equations.*

 ## Bugs